aiotmlwtf/00/nanobootstrap.md

 <details>
 <summary>Docker</summary>
-A **container (=running process)** interacts with its own private filesystem provided by the docker image, which has the resources required to run an application, eg. code/binary, runtimes, dependencies and other filesystem objects.
+A container (=running process) interacts with its own private filesystem provided by the docker image, which has the resources required to run an application, eg. code/binary, runtimes, dependencies and other filesystem objects.
+When running image and generating a container, a new writable“container layer" is created on top of the underlying layers.
+All changes made to the running container, such as writing new files, modifying existing files, and deleting files, are written to this thin container layer.

 ```bash
 # update docker 18.09 to 19.03